2lmlzr/DLwithCPP/README.md

 # DLwithCPP

 # Project Title

-A brief description of what this project does and who it's for
+This project is for deeplearning exercise with C++

 ## Acknowledgements

- - This is for deeplearning with C++
+ - Network will be implemented only by C++